Shea Butter vs Cocoa Butter – Updated January 2019

 Acne, Eczema and Stretch Marks

-Unrefined shea butter alone, without any additional ingredients added, has resolved theirs or their babies eczema.
+Unrefined shea butter alone, without any additional ingredients added, has resolved theirs or their baby’s eczema.

-The common denominator with these customers is that they had a real life problem and didn’t feel comfortable buying over-the-counter eczema medications that, they said, have too many questionably harmful ingredients.
-They wanted to have a simple solution that worked and that did not create any side effects and they found their solution in unrefined shea butter.
+The common denominator with these customers is that they had a real-life problem and didn’t feel comfortable buying over-the-counter eczema medications that, they said, have too many harmful ingredients.
+They wanted to have a simple solution that worked and did not create any side effects.
+They found their solution in unrefined shea butter.

 Acne is irritated skin, we can all agree on that simple definition.
-Irritated skin doesn’t need harsh products, it needs something to sooth and calm it.
+Irritated skin doesn’t need harsh products, it needs something to soothe and calms it.
 Shea Butter just happens to work in moisturizing skin with acne without making it worse, and it has been reported to reduce acne breakouts over time.
 Be sure to read our article on acne and shea butter!

 Unrefined Cocoa Butter is the number one solution for stretch marks as further proven by most stretch mark creams on the market: one of their ingredients is cocoa butter and regardless of the amount of cocoa in their formula, they market cocoa butter as THE stretch marks reliever.